xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201.md

    * You can only make up the quiz or the exam after the scheduled date.

 ## Your Role and My Role
  * Professor Xiao's role: I want you to succeed and I am here to help you succeed, but I cannot succeed for you!
 I have designed the structure of the course to help you learn.
 The class format will challenge you but it will be exhilarating and even fun at times.
 I will do what I think is the best to help you understand the material in the course.
-I hold office hours to provide you the opportunity to get additional help, and I check and respond to email frequently.
  * Student's Role:
    * You are responsible for making sense of the concepts and processes in this course.
 Success in mathematics is less about "ability" and more about willingness to think and to work hard to make sense of things.
    * Attend every class meeting, participate, present whenever you can and work on the assignments outside of class.
    * Please respect the ideas and opinions of others.
-   * If you are having trouble, please come to office hours or make an appointment to visit me.
+   * If you are having trouble, please make an appointment to visit me.
    * Cell phones should be off or set to vibrate.
 Do not place a call or send a text during class, and do not answer a phone call without first leaving the room.

 ## Intellectual Property